KINC

-KINC (channel 15) is a television station in Las Vegas, Nevada, United States, affiliated with the Spanish-language Univision network.
+KINC (channel 15) is a television station in Las Vegas, Nevada, United States, affiliated with the Spanish-language network Univision.
 It is owned by Entravision Communications alongside low-power UniMás affiliate KELV-LD (channel 27).
-Both stations share studios on Pilot Road in the unincorporated community of Paradise (with a Las Vegas mailing address), while KINC's transmitter is located on Mount Arden near Henderson.
+The two stations share studios on Pilot Road in the unincorporated community of Paradise (with a Las Vegas mailing address); KINC's transmitter is located on Mount Arden near Henderson.

-KINC is rebroadcast on low-powered digital translator KNTL-LD (channel 35) in Laughlin.
-KINC was also previously relayed on analog translator KWWB-LP in Mesquite; this station's license was surrendered to the Federal Communications Commission (FCC) on July 7, 2021 and canceled three days later.

 History

-The FCC granted an original construction permit on May 22, 1992, to Tierra Alta Broadcasting, Inc., to build the Las Vegas area's newest full-service television station.
+The Federal Communications Commission (FCC) granted an original construction permit on May 22, 1992, to Tierra Alta Broadcasting, Inc., to build the Las Vegas area's newest full-service television station.
 Originally, the station was approved for 5,000 kW to broadcast on UHF channel 15 and acquired the call sign KZIR in November 1993.
 In 1995, Tierra Alta Broadcasting made several changes to its construction permit: moving its transmitter to the KFBT (now KVCW) tower, reducing its power to 1,145 kW, and changing its call sign to KINC.
 The station made its debut in January 1996 and was licensed the following November.
 The station's analog facilities would not change again until the analog shutdown in June 2009.

 Tierra Alta Broadcasting announced the sale of the station to Entravision Holdings, LLC in December 1996.
 The FCC approved the license transfer in April 1997 and Entravision took over the station a month later.

 Programming

 The majority of the programming aired on this station comes from the national Univision network.
 However, KINC does have a news department which produces the highest rated Spanish newscasts in the Las Vegas Valley.
-In 2006, KINC has aired both the Nevada Republican and Democratic Gubernatorial Primary debates translated into the Spanish language.
+In 2006, KINC has aired both the Nevada Republican and Democratic gubernatorial primary debates translated into the Spanish language.

 Newscasts

-KINC currently produces two live newscasts each weekday covering the State of Nevada.

-Weekdays

-Noticias Univision Nevada a Las Seis with Gabriel Preciado and Nathaly Alcala - 6–6:30 p.m.

-Noticias Univision Nevada a Las Once with Benjamin Zamora and Nathaly Alcala - 11–11:35 p.m.

-KINC's news department also creates thirty-second newsbriefs which air both on KINC and KELV-LP as well as news-related station identifications that air solely on KINC at the top of each hour from 3–5 p.m. and 8–10 p.m.
+KINC currently produces two live newscasts each weekday at 6 and 11 p.m., covering the state of Nevada.
+The station's news department also creates 30-second newsbriefs which air both on KINC and KELV-LD as well as news-related station identifications that air solely on KINC at the top of each hour from 3 to 5 p.m. and 8 to 10 p.m.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KINC's transmitter is located on Mount Arden near Henderson.
+The station's signal is multiplexed: